Artra101/MLH_Watering/README.md

+This is a copy of etcipnja's Farmware MLH that I changed a bit to my needs for the farmbot I had to make for a school project.
 # Problem:

 When you have to deal with a lot of plants you might be puzzled that you have to create a dedicated sequence for each